subhash3008/stm32-temp-sensing/readme.md

 ## Usage

 1. Clone this repository.
 2. Open the project in STM32CubeIDE.
+2a.
+Add the flag `-u _printf_float` to enable float formatting in the Project Properties -> C/C++ Build -> Settings -> Tool Settings -> MCU GCC Linker -> Miscellaneous -> Other Flags.
 3. Build and flash the code to an STM32F446RE-based board.
 4. Connect UART2 pins to a serial terminal at 115200 baud to monitor temperature logs. e.g. using Tera Term:
 ![UART Output on Teraterm](Images/uart_output.png)